-Exam: VS T 39.5, P 120, R 18, BP 100/50, oxygen saturation 100% in RA.
-Wt 10%ile, Ht 50%ile.
+Exam: VS T 39.5, P 120, R 18, BP 100/50, oxygen saturation 100% on room air, weight 10th percentile, height 50th percentile.
 He is thin appearing and refuses to walk.
 He is not fussy and nontoxic.
 HEENT exam is normal.
-His neck has good range of motion without pain.
+His neck has a normal range of motion without pain.
 Heart, lungs, abdomen, and genital exams are normal.
 He is lying in a hospital bed with his right lower extremity externally rotated, abducted, and motionless.
 He has severe discomfort with minimal internal and external rotation of the right hip despite attempts to distract him.
 His other joints and neurological exam are normal.
 There are no notable skin lesions.

 An orthopedic surgeon is consulted.
-An arthrocentesis of the right hip is performed which shows WBC 110,000, glucose 35, gram stain shows many WBCs and few gram positive cocci.
+An arthrocentesis of the right hip is performed, which shows WBC 110,000 per mm3, glucose 35 mg/dL, gram stain shows many WBCs and few gram positive cocci.
 Surgical debridement of the right hip is performed.
 Empiric treatment with vancomycin and ceftriaxone is initiated after cultures are obtained.
 ASO, ANA and rheumatoid factors are negative.
-PPD and control is negative.
-Synovial fluid culture grows out Staph aureus sensitive to methicillin.
-Blood culture is also positive for methicillin sensitive Staph aureus.
+PPD is negative.
+Synovial fluid culture grows out Staphylococcus aureus sensitive to methicillin.
+Blood culture is also positive for methicillin sensitive S. aureus.
 Vancomycin and ceftriaxone are discontinued and the patient is treated with oxacillin.
 Within three days of treatment onset, his fever declines and he slowly begins to ambulate.
 His appetite returns and he is eventually transitioned to high dose oral antibiotics to complete four weeks of treatment.
 He is discharged with home care physical therapy services.

-Septic arthritis generally refers to bacterial infection of the joint space; however fungal and mycobacterium can also cause disease.
+Septic arthritis generally refers to bacterial infection of the joint space; however fungal and mycobacterium can also cause disease (1).
 Septic arthritis is a medical emergency and failure to provide prompt diagnosis and treatment may lead to severe morbidity and disability.
-The incidence in the United States for children has been down-trending for the last two decades and currently is estimated to be 5.5 - 12 per 100,000 individuals (2).
+The incidence in the United States for children has been down-trending for the last two decades and currently is estimated to be 3 to 4 per 100,000 individuals (2).
 Children under the age of 5 are most affected, the most involved joints are the knee and hip, and there is a male-to-female predilection of 1.7 (2).
 Infants rarely develop septic arthritis unless there is a neonatal complication such as maternal infection at the time of delivery, invasive procedure, osteomyelitis, or prematurity (3).
 Risk factors for older children include bacteremia, concomitant osteomyelitis, immunocompromised state, and/or hemoglobinopathy (4).

 Diarthrodial joints (cartilaginous coverings to the articulating surfaces within a synovial joint capsule) have a synovial lining that coats the inside surface of the joint capsule, producing synovial fluid that lubricates the joint and separates the adjacent articular cartilages.
-This histologic lining is extremely vascular and lacks a basement membrane.
+This histologic lining is extremely vascular and lacks a basement membrane (5).
 This tissue produces synovial fluid, a viscous media that has an electrolyte and glucose concentration similar to that of plasma and acts as a lubricant to the adjacent cartilage.
 This fluid is normally sterile, but if invaded by bacteria, it provides a good environment for bacterial growth.
-The three main routes of joint infection are: 1) hematogenous (most common in children), 2) contiguous spread, and 3) direct inoculation from a procedure or trauma.
+The three main routes of joint infection are: 1) hematogenous (most common in children), 2) contiguous spread, and 3) direct inoculation from a procedure or trauma (1,5).
 The amount of blood flow to the synovium is high, equivalent to that of the brain.
 Thus, transient bacteremia can cause a large number of organisms to be delivered to this region.
 Bacteria normally cleared by synovial macrophages can be overwhelmed when presented with a large quantity of organisms.
 Proteolytic enzymes produced by bacteria and inflammatory cytokines incite damage to the articular cartilage.
 This process begins early in the infection, and its effects may render the articular surface susceptible to future degenerative joint disease.
 Ex vivo studies have shown that cartilage damage occurs within 8 hours of bacterial inoculation; hence, rapid diagnosis and appropriate management are critical to preserving long-term joint health (6).
 Furthermore, in cases of hip septic arthritis, swelling of the joint capsule may predispose the femoral head to avascular necrosis due to ischemia of the capital femoral epiphysis.
-Dislocation or subluxation can also result from the increased intracapsular pressure (2).
-An important concept to emphasize is that the inflammatory process and tissue damage may progress despite the fact that the causative organisms have been eradicated.
+Dislocation or subluxation can also result from the increased intracapsular pressure (5).
+Notably, the inflammatory process and tissue damage may progress even after appropriate treatment has eradicated the causative organisms (5).

 Septic arthritis presents acutely with fever, joint pain, swelling, and limited and painful range of motion.
 The most commonly affected joints are the knees and hips followed by the ankle, elbow, wrist, and shoulders (1,7).
-While presentation can vary by age, children with septic arthritis all present with one common feature, pain to the affected limb.
-This is due to stretching of the joint capsule from edema or an effusion.
-Joint pain may present as a pseudo paralysis, or a lack of movement in the impacted limb (7).
+While presentation can vary by age, children with septic arthritis all present with one common feature: pain to the affected limb.
+This limb pain is due to stretching of the joint capsule secondary to edema or effusion.
+In infants, pain may present as a pseudo paralysis, or a lack of movement in the impacted limb (7).
 Additionally, infants may be febrile, irritable, lose their appetite, cry when being carried, fuss during diaper changes, or have swelling of their affected limb.
-Along with constitutional symptoms of fever, tachycardia, and irritability, older children may present with refusal to walk, to bear weight, or to utilize the affected limb.
-Often the children have fever and they can appear toxic to well appearing in their presentation.
-A history of trauma or upper respiratory infection in the weeks prior is sometimes elicited, which may mislead one from the true diagnosis of septic arthritis.
-Furthermore, septic arthritis may be a complication for patients with a history of recent surgery, urinary tract infection, and infection due to varicella zoster virus (due to secondary cutaneous infection of the lesions with Staph aureus or group A strep) (1).
+Along with constitutional symptoms of fever, tachycardia, and irritability, older children may present with refusal to walk or bear weight or to utilize the affected limb (7).
+A history of trauma or upper respiratory infection in the weeks prior is sometimes elicited (8).
+Septic arthritis may be a complication for patients with a history of recent surgery, femoral venipuncture, urinary tract infection, and infection due to varicella zoster virus (due to secondary cutaneous infection of the lesions with S. aureus or group A streptococci) (1).

-The differential diagnosis of a child with fever and joint pain includes: septic arthritis, transient synovitis, reactive arthritis, trauma, acute rheumatic fever, Henoch-Schonlein purpura, Kawasaki disease, serum sickness, lyme disease arthritis, inflammatory bowel disease, hematologic cancer, and connective tissue disease (i.e., juvenile rheumatoid arthritis, systemic lupus erythematosus).
-Frequently a diagnostic dilemma for the clinician, transient synovitis (also known as transient synovitis) of the hip is a viral or post infectious process causing acute arthritis which may clinically mimic septic arthritis.
-Transient synovitis of the hip is often preceded by an upper respiratory tract infection or pharyngitis in previously healthy children.
-The peak incidence is 3-6 years of age (3).
-The etiology is unclear; however children with this condition may have a predisposition for hypersensitivity reactions.
-Laboratory work-up, such as CBC, ESR and CRP studies are often (but not always) normal or only minimally elevated, and radiological studies often fail to show impressive changes.
-Rarely is joint aspiration performed, despite the presence of a hip effusion if the clinical findings and laboratory studies are suggestive of this diagnosis.
-Toxic synovitis is a diagnosis of exclusion, and treatment consists of non-steroidal anti-inflammatory medications and bed rest.
-Overall prognosis is usually good (about 70% of patients have resolution of their symptoms within two weeks) (3), but avascular necrosis may occur in some patients.
+The differential diagnosis of a child with fever and joint pain includes: septic arthritis, transient synovitis, reactive arthritis, trauma, acute rheumatic fever, Henoch-Schoenlein purpura, Kawasaki disease, serum sickness, Lyme disease arthritis, inflammatory bowel disease, hematologic cancer, and connective tissue disease (e.g., juvenile rheumatoid arthritis, systemic lupus erythematosus).
+Frequently a diagnostic dilemma for the clinician, transient synovitis (also known as toxic synovitis) of a joint is a viral or post infectious process causing acute arthritis which may clinically mimic septic arthritis.
+Transient synovitis of the hip or knee is often preceded by an upper respiratory infection or pharyngitis in previously healthy children, with a peak incidence of 3 to 6 years of age (7).
+The etiology of transient synovitis is unclear; however, children with this condition may have a predisposition for hypersensitivity reactions.
+Laboratory work-up, such as CBC, ESR and CRP, are often normal or only minimally elevated, and radiological studies often fail to show impressive changes.
+Rarely is joint aspiration performed, despite the presence of a hip effusion, if the clinical findings and laboratory studies are suggestive of this diagnosis.
+Transient synovitis is a diagnosis of exclusion, and treatment consists of non-steroidal anti-inflammatory medications and rest.
+Overall prognosis is usually good (about 70% of patients have resolution of their symptoms within two weeks), but avascular necrosis may occur in some patients.

 1. True/False: Septic arthritis is a disease most commonly found in adolescent males.